shinewsun/shinewsun.github.io/sections/_nand2tetris/index.md

 Start each design with a truth table.
 Ask if there are any ways to AND or OR things together to make gates.
 Don't underestimate the value of plugging the same wire into both inputs of a gate (e.g. you can fork a wire with `OR(a=a, b=false, out=a2)` or `AND(a=a, b=true, out=a2)`), or plugging `true` or `false` into inputs.

-For MUX and DMUX, use AND gates.

-For the 16-bit versions of gates, I just copypasted the 1-bit versions 16 times.
-I'm not sure if there's a better way to do those.

-For MUX8WAY and DMUX8WAY, only three components are required, including the corresponding 4WAY gates

 ## Project 2
 ~~I built these in Minecraft as a kid.~~

-The HalfAdder only takes one XOR and one AND.
-The FullAdder uses two HalfAdders (go figure).

-Inc16 comes after Add16 for a reason.
-Use `true`.

 The ALU builds exactly as on Slide 53.
 The flags take effect in order, e.g. `zx nx` gives `!0` regardless of input.
 Don't forget the output flags on Slide 57.